SmartBear/ready-msazure-plugin/README.md

 Installation
 ------------

-Install the plugin via the integrated Plugin Repository available via the Plugin Manager in SoapUI Pro 5.X or Ready!
+Install the plugin via the integrated Plugin Repository available via the Plugin Manager in Ready!
 API 1.X

 Build it yourself